 You may be able to get an appointment to have your hearing aids repaired or adjusted but this will depend on what needs doing, and the availability of your hearing aid provider.

 Contact your hearing aid provider

-If you have trouble contacting your provider, you can contact our Information Line.
-We can help you find the information for who to contact.
+If you have trouble contacting your provider, get in touch with our Information Line.
+We can help you find information on who to contact.

 Do not visit your hearing aid provider unless they have told you to.